Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 > [!WARNING]
 > The service principal for `Azure CLI` may not exist in your tenant.
 If so, [this issue](https://github.com/Azure/azure-cli/issues/28628) will help you to add it.

-### Grant a delegated SharePoint API permission to the service principal
+> [!NOTE]

-Since `Sites.Selected` permission does not exist in this context, we will grant the delegated permission `AllSites.FullControl` to the `Azure CLI` service principal.
+> Permission `Sites.Selected` cannot be used because it does not exist as a delegated permission in the SharePoint API, and `AllSites.Manage` is the minimum permission required to register a webhook.

 ## Grant permission to SharePoint when the functions run in Azure